wkeeling/selenium-wire/README.rst

     Note that even if a request is out of scope and not captured, it will still travel through Selenium Wire.

 ``seleniumwire_options.ignore_http_methods``
     Use this option to prevent capturing certain HTTP methods.
-For example, to ignore OPTIONS requests:
+By default, OPTIONS requests are ignored, but you might want to expand the list with other request methods.

     .. code:: python

         options = {
-            'ignore_http_methods': ['OPTIONS']
-        }
+            'ignore_http_methods': ['HEAD', 'OPTIONS']  # Ignore all HEAD and OPTIONS requests }
         driver = webdriver.Firefox(seleniumwire_options=options)